-The start of the red zone ⇒ fig. 34 (4) indicates the maximum engine speed operating at service temperature.
-However, it is advisable to change up a into a higher gear, move the selector lever to D or lift your foot off the accelerator before the needle reaches the red zone.
+The start of the red zone \Rightarrow page 57, fig. 34 4 indicates the maximum engine speed operating at service temperature.
+However, it is advisable to change up to a higher gear, move the selector lever to D or lift your foot off the accelerator before the needle reaches the red zone.